-North Fork: Feel like you’re in Tuscany with a stay at the Sannino Vineyard B&B, an intimate property offering a suite and a villa rental, each with their own private entrance (contactless check-in and check-out are available!), kitchenette, views of the family-owned vineyard, and a full hot breakfast delivered straight to your door.
-Explore 30+ North Fork wineries offering a diverse array of varietals in gorgeous outdoor settings.
-Head over to Harbes Family Farm for a barnyard adventure the whole family will love, including a gnome-themed maze, obstacle courses, and so much more.
-Stop by the Long Island Aquarium (advanced tickets or member reservations required) for over 100 exhibits of fascinating marine life.
-As a Discover Long Island BeSafe Pledge property, the aquarium is taking extensive precautions to ensure a safe and fun experience.
-Head down to the East End’s South Shore and get even closer to nature at another BeSafe Pledge property, the Quogue Wildlife Refuge, which is home to seven miles of trails where you can explore diverse habitats from ponds to Dwarf pine-dotted forests.
+North Fork: Feel like you’re in Tuscany with a stay at the Sannino Vineyard B&B, an intimate property offering a suite and a villa rental, each with their own private entrance, kitchenette, views of the family-owned vineyard, and a full hot breakfast delivered straight to your door.
+Explore 60+ North Fork wineries offering a diverse array of varietals in gorgeous outdoor settings.
+Head over to Harbes Family Farm (reopening for the season April 20, 2024) for a barnyard adventure the whole family will love, including mazes, obstacle courses, and so much more.
+Stop by the Long Island Aquarium for over 100 exhibits of fascinating marine life.
+Head down to the East End’s South Shore and get even closer to nature at the Quogue Wildlife Refuge, which is home to seven miles of trails where you can explore diverse habitats from ponds to Dwarf pine-dotted forests.

-Storm King Art Center: The Storm King Art Center (advanced tickets required) is a 500-acre open-air sculpture park with stunning views of Storm King Mountain that uses the ground as its floor, the air as its walls, and the sky as its ceiling as it plays host to some of the most renowned large-scale art pieces in the world from artists including Barbara Hepworth, Isamu Noguchi, and more.
-If you’re feeling particularly adventurous, split your day with a kayak tour of Bannerman Island with Storm King Adventure Tours.
+Storm King Art Center: The Storm King Art Center is a 500-acre open-air sculpture park with stunning views of Storm King Mountain that uses the ground as its floor, the air as its walls, and the sky as its ceiling as it plays host to some of the most renowned large-scale art pieces in the world from artists including Barbara Hepworth, Isamu Noguchi, and more.
+If you’re feeling particularly adventurous, split your day with a kayak tour of Bannerman Island with Storm King Adventure Tours in warmer months.

 The Warwick Valley Apple Trail: The Warwick Valley Apple Trail in New York’s Orange County is home to half a dozen family farms and orchards that offer an incredible array of apple varieties (and other seasonal fruits!) all available for the picking, as well as quaint farm stands full of freshly picked produce, mouth-watering baked goods and cider donuts, ice cream stands, places to picnic, and full-service eateries like the outdoor beer garden at Pennings Farm Market.

 Historic Hudson Walking Tour & Warren Street Antiquing: A quaint small city on the Hudson River, Hudson is known for its world-famous antique shops that line its main thoroughfare, Warren Street.
 This very walkable city’s streets are as full of history as its shops, featuring every style of architecture since the late 18th century and sites on the Underground Railroad.
-Explore with an in-person tour with Big Onion Walking Tours, a group of knowledgeable guides with a perfect 5-star TripAdvisor rating, or download one of several narrated tours created by the City of Hudson (featured tours include Hudson’s Insider’s Tour, Hudson’s Early Days, The Cedar Park Cemetery, The Churches of Hudson, and Hudson’s Firehouses).
+Explore with an in-person tour with Big Onion Walking Tours, a group of knowledgeable guides with a perfect 5-star TripAdvisor rating.

 Overnight (Hudson Valley)

-Bethel Woods Center for the Arts (pictured): 51 years ago, Bethel played host to the iconic Woodstock Festival.
+Bethel Woods Center for the Arts (pictured): 55 years ago, Bethel played host to the iconic Woodstock Festival.
 Today, The Museum at Bethel Woods sits on the site of the 1969 festival and pays homage to the life and times of those who made Woodstock a household name.
-In addition to the museum’s regular collection, an outdoor exhibit commemorating the 50th anniversary of Earth Day is on display.
-Bethel Woods is also hosting the 2020 Harvest Festival every Sunday, August 30-October 11 when local farmers, artisans, and vendors welcome the fall season by setting up shop on the arts center’s grounds with social distancing protocols in place—including a request to flash a peace sign instead of shaking hands!

 Catskills Scenic Trail: Explore 26 miles of a former Ulster & Delaware rail bed trail that offers beautiful mountain vistas as it winds its way through the farming valley and small towns of the Catskills region.
 Hike it on foot or rent a bike from the Roxbury General Store—a great place to pick up local artisan-made souvenirs, gifts, toys, and more!